Marketing involves a myriad of different components, but many of them are centrally focused around the human experience.

 Whether you realize it or not, color impacts every aspect of your business.
 It defines the image of your brand, and ultimately determines how your audience views your company.

-Let’s take a closer look at the impact color can have on branding and marketing, so you can understand how to best implement it into your strategy.
+Let’s take a closer look at the impact color can have on branding,marketing, and your flywheel so you can understand how to best implement it into your strategy.

 5 Core Dimensions of Brand Personality